Kotlin/kotlin-by-example/examples/05_Collections/10_associateBy.md

 </div>

-1. Defines a data class that descirbes a person.
+1. Defines a data class that describes a person.
 2. Defines a collection of people.
 3. Builds a map from phone numbers to their owners' information. `it.phone` is the `keySelector` here.
 The `valueSelector` is not provided, so the values of the map are `Person` objects themselves.
 4. Builds a map from phone numbers to the cities where owners live. `Person::city` is the `valueSelector` here, so the values of the map contain only cities.